 - Farfalle/bow-tie pasta

-Wrap your box in white paper, if it’s not white already.
+- Wrap your box in a white paper, if it’s not white already.

 - Tie your twine together beneath the pasta bow, where it's hidden.

 04 of 06

 This colorful candle idea would work so well for a birthday gift!
 Choose washi tape in a variety of colors and patterns to create a truly unique wrapping surface.